 There are two sides to Hawaii — the lush tourism and fascinating history

-We have all heard about Waikiki Beach and Diamond Head, but how many of us have been to Bishop Museum and the Iolani Palace?
+Names like Waikiki Beach and Diamond Head conjure beauty and long, sandy shorelines.
+But how many of us know the history and tourism in Oahu.
+Have you visited the Bishop Museum and the Iolani Palace?
 These sights exemplify the stark differences between tourist Hawaii and natural Hawaii.

-My visit was only a short one and I stayed with a friend in the far southwest corner of the island.
-However, every day was filled with activities, both natural and historic.
+For my short-lived visit, I stayed in the far southwest corner of the island.
+However, I filled every day with activities, both natural and historic.
 When I suggested that I put together a post about the two sides of Hawaii — history and nature — the response was positive.
 So, here it is.

 Prior to visiting Hawaii, I recommend that travelers read James Michener’s Hawaii.
 This novel based on history provides an overview of the islands and their development.